 600 on the dial . . .
 4:30 on the clock . . . and Mary Washington College is on the air!
 This year the campus radio station became affiliated with the Intercollegiate Broadcasting System, and adopted as its official title Station WMWC.
 Daily dramas, campus news, the concert hour, and the hit tune parade have become favorites on the Hill.
 Those who are selected to be on the staff receive valuable training as announcers, actresses, engineers, and script writers — training which will prepare them for jobs in radio.

 Due to a lack of maintenence, just about nobody on campus could get the station by the 1990s.
-Rats had eaten through transmitter boxes in dorm rooms and the antennae WMWC used just wasn’t strong enough.
+As the story goes, rats ate through transmitter boxes in dorm rooms and the antennae WMWC used just wasn’t strong enough.
 This continued until the summer of 1995 when cable FM became a reality for the station.
-During the first semester of 1995, WMWC began broadcasting as 91.5FM.
+During the first semester of 1995, WMWC began broadcasting as 91.5 caFM.
 More students could hear the station, but it required a special attachment (provided for free by the station) to hook one’s stereo up to the cable box in each room.

 In the fall of 1996, WMWC experimented with live on-air acoustic shows in a series titled Live at the Station featuring exclusively musicians from the college.
 In the second half of the decade, specialty shows born of partnerships with campus groups like Black men Of a New Direction and the Campus Christian Community aired.
 It also wasn’t unusual to have regionally or nationally-known artists come up for interviews, including the Indigo Girls and the Jazz Poets Society.

 In 1997, WMWC started a long-planned experiment with “radiating cable” (aka “leaky cable”) which allowed people on campus to listen to the station in their dorm rooms without any special attachments.
 It started with one dorm being connected and slowly spread to cover other dorms.